lingtalfi/meredith-adaman/README.md

 - CRUD: create, update, read (display the list), delete
 - js validation is handled
-- every single bit is customizable
+- every single bit is customizable, including internationalization
 - contextual menu on each row to update/delete
 - can hide/show the columns of the table by default (feature from datatables)
+- has various built in form controls: input, textarea, select, switchery
 - can delete multiple rows at once
 - use the pagination, sorting and searching systems from datatables
 - use the server side processing strategy from datatables
 - demonstrates the customization of specific columns rendering (active is turned into a red/green button rather than a 0/1 number)
 - highlighting of the "just updated" row
 - updating a row displaying changes immediately
+- handles foreign keys for insert/update operations (since 1.2.0)